evolvingstuff/vdw2/content/posts/vitamin-d-facts-and-myths.md

 1. Pet cats, dogs and birds do not need any time in the sun&nbsp; &nbsp; &nbsp; (FALSE

-1. <a href="/posts/vets-give-3x-as-much-vitamin-d-to-animals-than-what-the-govt-says-is-needed-for-humans" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 17">Vets give 3X as much vitamin D to animals than what the govt says is needed for humans</a>&nbsp; &nbsp; &nbsp; (TRUE
+1. [Vets give 3X as much vitamin D to animals than what the govt says is needed for humans](/tags/vets-give-3x-as-much-vitamin-d-to-animals-than-what-the-govt-says-is-needed-for-humans.html)&nbsp; &nbsp; &nbsp; (TRUE

 1. Vitamin D is a hormone, not a vitamin &nbsp; &nbsp; &nbsp; (TRUE

 1. Vitamin D is more powerful than all other hormones&nbsp; &nbsp; &nbsp; ( TRUE based on the # of genes controlled)

-1. Doctors have a lot to gain by improving the vitamin D levels of their patients  see <a href="/posts/17-reasons-why-are-doctors-reluctant-to-accept-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 17 reasons why are doctors reluctant to accept vitamin D">17 reasons why are doctors reluctant to accept vitamin D</a>
+1. Doctors have a lot to gain by improving the vitamin D levels of their patients  see [17 reasons why are doctors reluctant to accept vitamin D](/posts/17-reasons-why-are-doctors-reluctant-to-accept-vitamin-d)

 1. There have not been enough RCT to prove that vitamin D works &nbsp; &nbsp; &nbsp;( FALSE - more Intervention trials than 5 other vitamins combined)

-> See also <a href="/posts/proof-that-vitamin-d-works" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Proof that Vitamin D Works">Proof that Vitamin D Works</a> > 40 proofs as of April 2014
+> See also [Proof that Vitamin D Works](/posts/proof-that-vitamin-d-works) > 40 proofs as of April 2014

 1. Salmon have a lot of vitamin D &nbsp; &nbsp; &nbsp;(True for wild salmon, False for farmed salmon, which has only 1/4 as much)

-1. 10,000 IU of vitamin D is toxic &nbsp; &nbsp; &nbsp;(MYTH - <a href="/posts/as-a-monotherapy-12000-iu-of-vitamin-d-can-be-taken-for-1-year" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 898">as a monotherapy, 12,000 IU of vitamin D can be taken for > 1 year</a>.
+1. 10,000 IU of vitamin D is toxic &nbsp; &nbsp; &nbsp;(MYTH - [as a monotherapy, 12,000 IU of vitamin D can be taken for > 1 year](/tags/as-a-monotherapy-12000-iu-of-vitamin-d-can-be-taken-for-1-year.html).
 Far more if the cofactors are balanced

-1. 30,000 IU of vitamin D is toxic &nbsp; &nbsp; &nbsp;(FALSE - <a href="/posts/adverse-reaction-only-it-taken-for-more-than-30-days-without-balancing-cofactors" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 898">adverse reaction only it taken for more than 30 days without balancing cofactors</a>)
+1. 30,000 IU of vitamin D is toxic &nbsp; &nbsp; &nbsp;(FALSE - [adverse reaction only it taken for more than 30 days without balancing cofactors](/tags/adverse-reaction-only-it-taken-for-more-than-30-days-without-balancing-cofactors.html))

-1. 100,000 IU of vitamin D is toxic&nbsp; &nbsp; &nbsp; ( FALSE - <a href="/posts/toxic-only-if-taken-for-more-than-20-days-without-adjusting-cofactors" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 898">toxic only if taken for more than 20 days without adjusting cofactors</a>
+1. 100,000 IU of vitamin D is toxic&nbsp; &nbsp; &nbsp; ( FALSE - [toxic only if taken for more than 20 days without adjusting cofactors](/tags/toxic-only-if-taken-for-more-than-20-days-without-adjusting-cofactors.html)

 1. I need to have a test after taking vitamin D for several months to make sure I am not getting a toxic amount &nbsp; &nbsp; &nbsp;(FALSE: Extremely hard to get a toxic amount